 It was time to bite the bullet and head for cloth diapers.

 One of the other new moms in my circle had been extolling the virtues of a diaper sprayer.
 It worked out to be the perfect solution for me to deal with the foulness of the poop.
 Maybe it could work for you too.
+This is everything you need to know about finding the best diaper sprayer.

 Quick ComparisonOur Top Cloth Diaper Sprayer Picks of 2019 Read Full Reviews